ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 ## Developing using VSCode in a container
 Now that we've successfully created and started a container, we need to attach to it in order to develop inside of it.
-1. Head to the extension tab and install the "Dev Containers" extension in VSCode.
+1. Head to the extension tab and install the `Dev Containers` extension in VSCode.
-2. Click on the gear icon on the Dev Containers store page and click on "Extension Settings" to go to the settings for Dev Containers.
+2. Click on the gear icon on the Dev Containers store page and click on `Extension Settings` to go to the settings for Dev Containers.
 3. Once in the settings, scroll down to the `Dev > Containers: Docker Path` section and replace `docker` with `podman`:

 <p align="center">